Taran05/CSCI-5709-Grp-10/README.md

 By completing these tasks, my goal is to create a user-friendly and intuitive user interface, making it easier for users to navigate the platform and access various functionalities while maintaining a consistent and aesthetically pleasing design.

+## Folders Path of Files I developed

+### Frontend-Components
+- profileManagement
+- navbar
+- login
+- register
+- sideBarDrawer
+### Frontend-Pages
+- profileManagement
+- login
+- register

+### Backend
+- Backend\Dev\controllers\userAuthentication
+- Backend\Dev\controllers\profileManagement
+- Backend\Dev\models\usersModel.ts
+- Backend\Dev\routes\userAuthentication
+-Backend\Dev\util\hashingUtil.ts

+## Testing

+In the context of my application, the end-to-end tests & coding style tests which I went through are described below:

+## End to End Tests:

+### Test: Registration with Valid Information

+**Expectation:**
+The user should be able to successfully register by entering valid personal information, and a new user account should be created in the system.
+A confirmation email should be sent to the user, and upon clicking the confirmation link, the account should be activated.
+The user should be able to log in with their registered credentials.

+### Test: Registration with Invalid Email Format

+**Expectation:**
+When the user enters an invalid email format, such as missing the '@' symbol, an error message should be displayed indicating the invalid format.
+The system should allow the user to correct the email format and proceed with the registration process.
+After successful registration, the user should receive a confirmation email and be able to activate their account.

+### Test: Login with Correct Credentials

+**Expectation:**
+Upon entering the correct email and password combination, the system should verify the credentials and grant access to the user's account.
+The user should be redirected to their account dashboard, indicating a successful login.

+### Test: Login with Incorrect Password

+**Expectation:**
+When the user enters the correct email but an incorrect password, the system should detect the incorrect password and display an error message.
+The user should be allowed to re-enter the correct password, and upon successful login, be redirected to their account dashboard.

+### Test: Profile Editing

+**Expectation:**
+The user should be able to access the "Account Settings" or "Profile Editing" section and modify their profile information.
+Changes made to fields such as name, email, about you, and display name should be successfully updated in the system.
+The updated information should be reflected in the user's profile and account details.
+Additionally, any validations on the frontend and backend should be in place to ensure data integrity and accuracy during the profile editing process.

 ## Deployment